-Your domain name is one of the first things a visitor of your site will come in contact with, and it is also one of the crucial parts of your branding.
-Coming up with a smart and memorable domain name is a hassle on its own, but deciding with what company to register the name with can be an even bigger one.
+Your domain name is one of the first things a visitor to your site will come in contact with, and it is also one of the crucial parts of your branding.
+Coming up with a smart and memorable domain name is a hassle on its own, but deciding with what company to register the name can be an even bigger one.

 A lot of aspects come into play when you’re deciding on a domain registrar.
-For example, what extensions do they have on offer, how long is the registration valid for, is it automatically renewed, what comes in the domain registration package, how transferable is the domain, and of course how much do they charge for the registration and the renewal.
-If you are a bit intimidated or confused with this whole process, that is absolutely understandable considering the fact that this isn’t a small decision to make, and so many factors have to be considered while making it.
+For example, what extensions do they have on offer, how long is the registration valid for, is it automatically renewed, what comes in the domain registration package, how transferable is the domain, and of course, how much do they charge for the registration and the renewal?
+If you are a bit intimidated or confused with this whole process, that is absolutely understandable, considering the fact that this isn’t a small decision to make, and so many factors have to be considered while making it.

 Also, the fact that most domain registrars put the same claims on their site, saying that their services are like no other, only makes it harder for you to make a choice.
 That is why in this article, we will give you the facts about the largest domain registrars in the world.
-Who they are, how big they are, how long have they been in business, what they have to offer, and how much are they charging for that offer.
+Who they are, how big they are, how long they have been in business, what they have to offer, and how much they are charging for that offer.

 How do we know which is the largest domain registrar in the world?

 There’s an “insider joke” going on outside of the US.
 Start competing in a sport only you play, and then call yourself the world champion.
-With domain names, since most domain owners, domain registrars are located in the US, it is safe to say that if the largest domain registrar is in the US, it will also be the largest domain registrar in the world.
+With domain names, since most domain owners, and domain registrars are located in the US, it is safe to say that if the largest domain registrar is in the US, it will also be the largest domain registrar in the world.

 With domain names, it is very easy to track with Whois where the domain name is registered.
 You would assume correctly that there are a lot of registered domain names.
 According to Verisign Q1 Industry Brief Report, there are 350.5 million domain names (161.3 million .com domain names).
 Because of such a large dataset, it’s hard to keep track of which domains are registered where.
-Tens of thousands domain name expiry every day, and even more are registered.
+Tens of thousands of domain name expire every day, and even more are registered.
 A lot of domain names are transferred from one domain name registrar to another.

-One research that we did at WhoAPI, which could give a hint on domain registrar with most domain names, is the research on top 1000 domains.
-But we can’t completely rely only on this datapoint because websites with the most traffic (think Facebook, YouTube, Instagram, Google, and so on) don’t register domain names like the rest of us.
+One research that we did at WhoAPI, which could give a hint on domain registrar with the most domain names, is the research on top 1000 domains.
+But we can’t completely rely only on this data point because websites with the most traffic (think Facebook, YouTube, Instagram, Google, and so on) don’t register domain names like the rest of us.
 Furthermore, 1000 domain names are too small a dataset.
 However, as that research on top 1000 domains has revealed, the top 1000 hire special brand protection companies that also handle domain name registration for them.
 But even with such a small dataset (1000 domain names), GoDaddy was in second place behind MarkMonitor.
 One thing I am not sure about at the moment is if these MarkMonitor clients and services are under Clarivate or OpSec Security since the acquisition of MarkMonitor in January 2020.
 MarkMonitor.com redirects to Clarivate even in July 2022.